Darlington, Indiana: Covered bridge

 It was built as a result of donations from Darlington citizens who saw a need for a bridge over Sugar Creek and raised $1,585 in 1866.
 There was both the bridge and a mill on the site.
 Only the bridge remains.

-As of January 2012, the Montgomery County Commissioners have transferred over $30,000 in funds to the town of Darlington for the restoration and preservation of the historic bridge.
+As of January 2012, the Montgomery County Commissioners had transferred over $30,000 in funds to the town of Darlington for the restoration and preservation of the historic bridge.

 Education

 North Montgomery School Corporation serves Darlington.
 Elementary students are zoned to Sugar Creek Elementary School.
 Secondary school students attend Northridge Middle School and North Montgomery High School.

+Darlington formerly had its own school, with grades 1–12.
+High school students from Bowers went to the Darlington School, as did, after 1959, Bowers children at the elementary level.
+An annex to the high school was dedicated in 1956.
+In 1963, the enrollment count was 470.

 The town has a lending library, the Darlington Public Library.